-Made possible by funding from the Virginia Tobacco Region Revitalization Commission, the curriculum is offered through Bluefield College’s Department of Chemistry and its Online Degree Program, making it convenient, flexible and easier for participants to complete while maintaining their profession.
+Made possible by funding from the Virginia Tobacco Region Revitalization Commission, the curriculum is offered through Bluefield College Online and the Department of Chemistry, making it convenient, flexible and easier for participants to complete while maintaining their profession.

 Applicants must have a college degree and a license to teach high school chemistry or biology.
 Participants must also have completed general chemistry college courses.
 While a master’s degree is preferred, it is not required, but can be completed in conjunction with the certification through Bluefield College’s Master of Arts in Education (MAEd) program.